OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-hover-effect/README.md

+# 🐞 Creating a CSS-only Expanding Card with Hover Effect

 This document details a CSS-only solution for creating an expanding card with a hover effect.
 No JavaScript is required.
 The effect uses CSS transitions and pseudo-elements to achieve a smooth and visually appealing animation.